 RETA NEWS: The Klein Law Firm Initiates an Investigation Involving Possible Securities Fraud Violations by Officers of Reata Pharmaceuticals, Inc.

-NEW YORK, May 29, 2023 /PRNewswire/ -- The Klein Law Firm announces that it is investigating allegations that Reata Pharmaceuticals, Inc. ("Reata" or "the Company") (NASDAQ: RETA) violated federal securities laws.
+NEW YORK, May 31, 2023 /PRNewswire/ -- The Klein Law Firm announces that it is investigating allegations that Reata Pharmaceuticals, Inc. ("Reata") (NASDAQ: RETA) violated federal securities laws.

 CURRENT INVESTIGATION DETAILS: On May 10, 2023, Reata issued a press release announcing its financial results for the first quarter of 2023.
 Among other items, Reata announced its decision to discontinue studies for its kidney disease candidate bardoxolone, which the Company had previously advanced as one of its lead assets in partnership with Blackstone Life Sciences and Kyoma Kirin.
 On this news, Reata's stock price fell $14.99 per share or 14.23%, to close at $90.38 per share on May 10, 2023.